The Data Room

 Where things stand

 Every points-and-miles auction we've ever tracked, turned into charts.
-The headline counts and all figures below are recomputed weekly.
+Everything on this page — headline counts included — is recomputed once a week.

-Closed & archived counts only trusted closes — a verified winning bid, or an auction we watched receive bids.
-Coverage: Mar 16 – Jul 8, 2026.
+The closed-and-archived count includes only trusted closes — auctions with a verified winning bid, or ones we watched receive real bids.
+Coverage: Mar 16 – Aug 17, 2026.

 The signature chart